bestxxt/SmallDesktopDisplay/README.md

 ## Hardware Requirements

 - ESP8266
-- LCD Display (compatible with I2C)
+- LCD Display (compatible with SPI)
 - DHT22 or similar sensor for temperature and humidity
 - Power supply (USB with appropriate voltage regulator)